HammadRajjoubMSFT/microsoft-365-docs/microsoft-365/compliance/compliance-extensibility.md

 description: "Learn about extending Microsoft 365 compliance solutions by using third-party data connectors and Microsoft Graph APIs."
 ---

-# Microsoft 365 compliance extensibility
+# Microsoft 365 Compliance and Microsoft Priva extensibility

 Microsoft 365 compliance solutions help organizations intelligently assess their compliance risks, govern and protect sensitive data, and effectively respond to regulatory requirements.
 Microsoft 365 compliance is rich in extensibility scenarios and enables organizations to adapt, extend, integrate, accelerate, and support their compliance solutions.